gitbush/london-boroughs/README.md

 ## Testing

-The dashboard was tested throughout development on all the major browsers latest versions.
+The dashboard was tested throughout development on all the major browsers latest versions using the developer tools and also testing on individual devices.
+Each chart represented a new piece of functionality and testing was performed after each chart was added.
+Once all charts were completed, testing was performed after adding each new subsequent feature.

 The dashboard will render accordingly on all device screen widths.
 Content driven breakpoints were used rather than focusing on individual device width.
 I think this provides the most fail safe way of accomodating any screen on which the dashboard is viewed as well as keeping up with the speed at which new devices are being made.

+I would have liked to incorporate some form of automated testing and TDD during the build of this project but I could not find any reliable sources showing how to use a testing framework like Jasmine on d3.js charts.
+Or svg testing in general...

 How the potential users mentioned in the UK section can achieve their goals:
 1. A comparison of all boroughs across every indicator can be gained when first arriving at the dashboard as all charts are initially rendered without any filters applied.
 2. The user can focus on one particular section/indicator and see how all boroughs match up.
 3. Clicking on a particular borough on any chart will filter other indicators so the user can see how that borough compares to others.

-I would have liked to incorporate some form of automated testing and TDD during the build of this project but I could not find any reliable sources showing how to use a testing framework like Jasmine on d3.js charts.
-Or svg testing in general...

 A testing matrix can be found <a href="docs/testing.xlsx" target="_blank">here</a> showing all tests carried out on all browsers and breakpoints.

 The dashboard will not work on Internet Explorer due to the use of CSS.
 A small sacrifice given the global usage of Internet Explorer is currently at around 4%.
+On my research I found a workaround for this is using the <a href="https://css-tricks.com/css-grid-in-ie-css-grid-and-the-new-autoprefixer/" target="_blank">Autoprefixer</a> tool.
+It does require the use of node.js and npm which is something that is outside the scope of this project but something I would like to incorporate in the future.

 ## Deployment

 The project source control was handled by git and remotely on Github.
+Throughout the development process, I mainly worked out of a "develop" branch and at times a further "feature" branch to seperate my code and maintain a secure work flow.
+This is my first time using multiple branches during development.
+I do still need to nail down my work flow and become more familiar with working with branches.

 The repository can be found here:

 Repo: <a href= "https://github.com/gitbush/london-boroughs" target="_blank">https://github.com/gitbush/london-boroughs</a>

+The site was eventually deployed through github pages from the master branch.
+The live site will be updated automatically with each commit on the master branch:

 Deployed site on Github pages here.
-The live site will be updated automatically with each commit on the master branch:

 Github Pages (master branch): <a href="https://gitbush.github.io/london-boroughs/" target="_blank">https://gitbush.github.io/london-boroughs/</a>